bigmlcom/bigml-php/README.rst

 you will receive a dictionary with the following keys:

-    code: If the request is successful you will get a bigml.api.HTTP_OK (200) status code.
+-  **code**: If the request is successful you will get a bigml.api.HTTP_OK (200) status code.
 Otherwise, it will be one of the standard HTTP error codes.
 See BigML documentation on status codes for more info.
-    meta: A dictionary including the following keys that can help you paginate listings:
+-  **meta**: A dictionary including the following keys that can help you paginate listings:
-    previous: Path to get the previous page or None if there is no previous page.
+-  **previous**: Path to get the previous page or None if there is no previous page.
-    next: Path to get the next page or None if there is no next page.
+-  **next**: Path to get the next page or None if there is no next page.
-    offset: How far off from the first entry in the resources is the first one listed in the resources key.
+-  **offset**: How far off from the first entry in the resources is the first one listed in the resources key.
-    limit: Maximum number of resources that you will get listed in the resources key.
+-  **limit**: Maximum number of resources that you will get listed in the resources key.
-    total_count: The total number of resources in BigML.
+-  **total_count**: The total number of resources in BigML.
-    objects: A list of resources as returned by BigML.
+-  **objects**: A list of resources as returned by BigML.
-    error: If an error occurs and the resource cannot be created, it will contain an additional code and a description of the error.
+-  **error**: If an error occurs and the resource cannot be created, it will contain an additional code and a description of the error.
 In this case, meta, and resources will be None.

 Filtering Resources
 -------------------